andraugust/andraugust.github.io/notebook/bellman.md

 * __Game Dynamics__: Game dynamics are determined by a pseudo-random number generator that gives each dice a uniformly random outcome.
 Agent actions are determined by a policy $$a(s)$$ that maps states to actions.
 Note that an agent is fully specified by its policy and in this sense the agent _is_ its policy.

 ### Rolling First
-If you roll first, you don't know what your opponent's score is going to be, so your best bet is to minimize final score.
+If you roll first, you don't know what your opponent's score is going to be, so your best bet is to minimize your final score.

 To find the policy that does this, we'll make a probabilistic model of the dice outcomes and use it to predict which actions will result in which scores, then we'll choose an action that minimizes expected score and take that as our policy.